 This course is designed to foster a global understanding of the composite art of theatre and the diverse history and cultures that have gone into its development.
 By examining some of the major achievements of theatrical arts, from their origins to the 18th century, including performance conventions, theories of acting, dramatic literature and criticism, and architecture, students will learn to recognize how meaning is constructed in the theatre.
-C. Davis, Sherman
+Sherman, Silberman

 This course is designed and intended to impart to the student a basic understanding of the many different technical theatre processes.
 Combined, these processes are “STAGECRAFT.”
 Course content will include reading assignments, lectures, demonstrations and hands-on training in the form of lab work utilizing the Theatre, Dance and Film fall productions as teaching and learning tools.
 Marenick

 Introduction to basic theory and practice of acting with emphasis placed on the critical and creative theories and techniques to cultivate imagination, focus, embodied creativity, self-awareness, and script analysis.
 Acting projects include exercises, scenes, and monologues.
 Reading and writing assignments required.
-C. Davis
+C. Davis, Sherman

 The process of designing a costume from analyzing the script through the finished product.
 Examines the history of Western costume and other designers’ work.
 Projects will allow students to apply theory, technique and research in achieving their own designs.
 West

 Emphasizes the design process and the visual idea and analyzes designs and designers.
 Students prepare models and renderings of assigned productions.
 Projects will allow students to apply theory, technique and research in achieving their own designs.
 Same as ART 228.
 Whiting